eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 !!! note

-    If you run the ank command on a host which is different from the host running the Ankaios server you must add a parameter `-s <SERVER_URL>` like:
+    If you are running the ank command on a host that is different from the host on which the Ankaios server is running, you need to add a parameter `-s <SERVER_URL>` like:

     ```
     ank apply -s http://127.0.0.1:25551 --agent infotainment navigation.yaml